 Tableau Online and Tableau Server provide a space for accessing and managing published content.
 Beginning with version 2019.3, using the Tableau Metadata API, you have the ability to track and manage metadata and lineage of external assets used by the content published to your Tableau Online site or Tableau Server.

 In addition, when your Tableau Online site or Tableau Server is licensed with the Data Management Add-on, you have access to features like data quality warnings, which are enabled by Tableau Catalog.

 In this section

 Metadata API contains indexed content, assets, and metadata from the content that has been published to your Tableau Online site or Tableau Server.
 You can query the Metadata API for all content and assets that it indexes.

 The Metadata API exposes metadata for the following:

-Tableau content: workbooks, data sources, virtual connections, virtual connection tables, metrics, flows, projects, users, and sites
+Tableau content: workbooks, data sources, virtual connections, virtual connection tables, metrics, flows, projects, users, and sites.

 External assets: databases and tables associated with Tableau content

 Metadata API classifies the metadata of any data that comes from outside the Tableau environment as external assets.
-The data that comes from outside the Tableau environment can be stored in many different and formats, such as a database server or local .json files.
+The data that comes from outside the Tableau environment can be stored in many different formats, such as a database server or local .json files.

 The Metadata API does not track the underlying data in any form (raw or aggregated).